Emil Skarin Applications now closed

 Applying for the Emil Skarin Fund

-Applications to the University of Alberta Senate’s Emil Skarin Fund are now open.
-The application can be found through this link and will be closing on Friday, September 15, 2017 at noon.
+Applications to the University of Alberta Senate’s Emil Skarin Fund are now closed.
+We will be opening a new competition in 2019.

 The Emil Skarin Fund only funds projects every two years and past fund allocations have averaged between $3,000 and $5,000 per project.
 The Fund is once again accepting applications.